Do Go On - 125 - The Legend of Bigfoot

 Also a word for making things up.

-Yeah, that was what I thought I wanted to do.
+That's what I thought I wanted to hear bluff.

 Or even in this case, seventh or eighth.